-The entire community of life is powered by the Sun’s energy stored in plant tissues, this energy being absorbed into other bodies when the plant tissue is eaten, sometimes indirectly as meat which is itself plant-derived.
-Humans, being animals, are therefore totally dependent on plants so it is hardly surprising that acquiring plant food-energy has played a crucial role in human history.
+All activity is powered by energy and the entire community of life is powered by the Sun’s energy stored in plant tissues.
+This energy is absorbed into other bodies when plant tissue is eaten – sometimes indirectly as meat which is itself plant-derived.

 The theme of plant energy influencing the historical structure of human society is explored by Stanford historian Professor Ian Morris in his book Foragers, Farmers, and Fossil Fuels: How Human Values Evolve (2015) where he relates long-term human social structure to the means of energy capture and its influence on our values.
 This interesting thesis can only be briefly and inadequately sketched here.